ilhankDev/myapptest/README.md

 ## MyAppTest
+This is test application.
-This is test App (GitHub and Git) learning!
+### This is test App (GitHub and Git) learning!
+I'm trying to understand Git.